moraneus/Google-Drive-Shared-Files-Scanner/README.md

 If the script is not working as expected, delete the `token.json` file and run the script again to generate new credentials.

+## Acknowledgements

+This project was developed with the assistance of OpenAI's language model, ChatGPT.
+The model provided insights and support throughout the coding process, contributing significantly to the project's completion.